GrottoPress/shield/docs/02-CONFIGURATION.md

   # The cost to apply to bcrypt hashes
   settings.bcrypt_cost = Lucky::Env.production? ?
 12 : 4

-  # How long should bearer login last before it expires?
-  settings.bearer_login_expiry = 90.days

-  # How long should email confirmation last before it expires?
-  settings.email_confirmation_expiry = 1.hour

-  # How long should a login last before it expires?
-  settings.login_expiry = 24.hours

   # Required minimum length of password
   settings.password_min_length = 12